johanbissemattsson/sorenholst-se/src/pages/in-english.md

 description: >-
   I am a Theoretical Physicist at the Physics Department of Stockholm University, [Fysikum](https://www.fysik.su.se/english/).
-My main interests lie within the Theories of Relativity and within fundamentals of Quantum Physics.
-  I had my PhD in the spring of 2000 with a thesis within the General Theory of
+My main interests lie within the Theories of Relativity and fundamentals of Quantum Physics.
+I had my PhD in 2000 with a thesis concerning the General Theory of Relativity:
-  Relativity: "Horizons and Time machines - global structures in locally trivial spacetimes".
+  _Horizons and Time machines - global structures in locally trivial spacetimes_.
 sections:
   - sectionItems:
       - featuredImage: